Suzanne Osten: Theatre

 The playscript Babydrama (2006) was written by psychoanalyst and dramatist Ann-Sofie Bárány following a period of improvisation and research.
 This production was controversial because the intended audience was infants aged from six months.
 Osten had been cautioned that children this young could not comprehend a drama, but she defied critics, and, during this performance, infants, without previous theater-going knowledge, sat as a theatre audience collectively watching the play for one hour.
 Baby Drama is a cabaret with six actors.
 The narrative suggests the lived experience of the audience from conception, the time in the womb, birth, meeting with its family, and then on to a life of its own.
 Osten documented the reaction of the young audience in Baby Drama: A documentary film with the baby as the lens where the viewer sees infants' faces watching the performance.
-Osten finds this to be proof of adult significance as performers, as art distributors, and of human love for communication.
-She interprets the reaction of the audience as an innate need in a child for gestures, facial expressions, emotions, language, and bodies from which to learn communication.
+Osten found this to be proof of adult significance as performers, as art distributors, and of human love for communication.
+She interpreted the reaction of the audience as an innate need in a child for gestures, facial expressions, emotions, language, and bodies from which to learn communication.

-Osten’s process involves the entire theatrical company; writers, actors, technicians, mask makers, based on research and extended collaboration with audience groups.
+Osten’s process involved the entire theatrical company; writers, actors, technicians, mask makers, based on research and extended collaboration with audience groups.
 This process is influenced by Keith Johnstone’s improvisational theater.
-Experts outside the theater world, artists, and academic researchers are invited by Osten to contribute with their expertise to the evolutionary and improvisational process of a stage production.
+Experts outside the theater world, artists, and academic researchers were invited by Osten to contribute with their expertise to the evolutionary and improvisational process of a stage production.
 Osten put this method of working to the test in Baby Drama when she wanted to investigate how early an audience can be receptive to theatrical performance.